 The Chinese economy is expected to continue slowing in 2016.
 The authorities are implementing reforms needed to rebalance growth in favor of consumption and services.
-This is however hitting the profits of companies with large overcapacities and with high levels of debt.
+This is however hitting the profits of weak companies.
 Despite the ongoing monetary easing since November 2014 and the expansionary budget measures, investment is likely to remain limited in 2016.
-As companies are heavily indebted, the monetary relaxation is proving ineffective and the volatility of the financial markets could undermine confidence levels of among investors and consumers.
-In this context of a slower rise in disposable incomes, household consumption is likely to slacken somewhat.
+As companies are heavily indebted and several sectors are facing large overcapacities, the monetary relaxation is proving ineffective and the volatility of the financial markets could undermine confidence levels of among investors and consumers.
+In this context, disposable income should rise slowly and household consumption is likely to slacken somewhat.
 Despite the very rapid expansion in online sales, retail sales are losing momentum.

 Although there was a rise in property prices in the main cities in 2015, the construction related sectors are likely to remain flat because of high inventory levels.
 A collapse in the housing market is however not very likely, as the authorities have the capacity to intervene in the event of a severe shock.
 The growth of the services sector, in particular financial, is also continuing.

-Exports are however expected to continue suffering the weakness of global demand and the country’s loss of competitiveness.
+Exports are however expected to continue suffering the weakness of global demand.
+Nevertheless downward pressures on the yuan could improve the competitiveness.

 The credit risk of companies is increasing

 In addition, corporates are highly indebted and the expansion of shadow banking makes it very difficult to evaluate.
-In 2014, the debt of companies and financial institutions accounted for almost 200% of GDP.
+In September 2015, the debt of the private sector accounted for 205% of GDP.
 On top of this and despite the monetary policy easing, SMEs frequently have to rely on shadow banking at exorbitant rates, given their difficulty in securing financing.

 In this context there has been a gradual decline in the quality of banking assets which are also under-estimated because of the scale of shadow banking.
-The official ratio of non-performing loans reached 1.59% at the end of the third quarter 2015, its highest level since 2009.
+The official ratio of non-performing loans reached 1.75% during the first quarter 2016, its highest level since 2009.
+Together with “Special mention loans”, this ratio reached 5.76%.
 The credit risk has increase significantly, highlighted by the growing number of defaults on the Chinese bond market.
-Thus, in April 2015, China has experienced its first SOE default with the photovoltaic company Baoding Tianwei.
-These events have not, so far, led to any signs of panic.
+While China experienced its first default in 2014, 24 companies (a third of State owned enterprise’s) defaulted on the bond market during the first quarter 2016.
 The introduction of real bankruptcy risk is inevitable and will reduce moral hazard generated by government interventions.
-In the context of the economic slowdown, the solvency of more fragile borrowers will still need to be monitored in 2016
+In the context of the economic slowdown, the solvency of more fragile borrowers will still need to be monitored in 2016.

-The Chinese stock markets recorded a significant correction during summer 2015.
-Following a rise of more than 110% between November 2014 and June 2015, shares lost more than 43% in less than 3 months before firming up slightly.
-Admittedly this market correction can be seen as a healthy development after such a sharp rally disconnected from corporates’ fundamentals, volatility and equity price deflation have generated additional risks.
+Following a rise of more than 110% between November 2014 and June 2015, the Chinese stock markets recorded a significant correction during summer 2015.
+Stock exchanges lost more than 43% in less than 3 months.
+In the beginning of 2016, the benchmark index lost 17% before stabilizing.
+Volatility is also high on the foreign exchange market.
+Admittedly this market correction can be seen as a healthy development after such a sharp rally disconnected from corporates’ fundamentals, volatility have generated additional risks.
 The heavy use of margin finance (investors borrow money to buy shares) has increased the credit risk and could worsen the downwards spiral.